RetroReversing/retroReversing/pages/wii/BroadOnArchive.md

 If you build the libraries you will get a static library output (`libbcppli.a` and `librcppli.a`).

-Both the resulting library files and tab files are used in the the Behavioral Simulator code (located in rf/hw/chip).
+Both the resulting library files and tab files are used in the the Behavioural Simulator code (located in rf/hw/chip).

 ---
 # References
 [^1]: [Revision Control System - Wikipedia](https://en.wikipedia.org/wiki/Revision_Control_System#Second_generation)
+[^2]: Principles of Verilog PLI By Swapnajit Mittra page 6